vmware/terraform-provider-avi/website/docs/d/avi_stringgroup.html.markdown

 * `description` - User defined description for the object.
 * `kv` - Configure key value in the string group.
 * `labels` - Key value pairs for granular object access control.
+Also allows for classification and tagging of similar objects.
+Field introduced in 20.1.2.
+Maximum of 4 items allowed.
 * `longest_match` - Enable the longest match, default is the shortest match.
+Field introduced in 18.2.8.
 * `name` - Name of the string group.
 * `tenant_ref` - It is a reference to an object of type tenant.
 * `type` - Type of stringgroup.
+Enum options - SG_TYPE_STRING, SG_TYPE_KEYVAL.
 * `uuid` - Uuid of the string group.